zhufuyi/sponge_doc/en/learn-about-sponge.md

 As shown in the diagram above, the generated web service code includes three submodules: `handler`, `dao`, and `model`.
 Similarly, when generating `handler` module code, it includes `dao` and `model` submodules.

-#### **⓶Microservice created based on sql**
+#### **⓶Create grpc service based on sql**

-`⓶Microservice created based on sql` is a microservice (grpc) that uses MySQL as its data storage.
+`⓶Create grpc service based on sql` is a grpc service that uses MySQL as its data storage.
 It includes complete functionality from development to deployment, standardized CRUD API interfaces, and grpc client testing code.

 **Use Case:** General microservice projects that use MySQL as their data storage.